 Check Out the Medieval City of Mdina

-The best way to get to Mdina from Valletta is to take the bus on Route 53.
+If you have a car, you can tour Mdina on your own.
+There is also a bus from Valletta to Mdina on Route 53.
 It runs every 10 minutes and will only take you about 30 minutes total.

 Visit the Neighboring City of Rabat